shaspitz/op-devnet/README.md

 *op-batcher* takes transactions from the L2 Sequencer and publishes those transactions to L1.

 *op-proposer* proposes new state roots for L2.

-## TODO: Experiment with non-default deploy config mutations, use op-stack validation afterwards

-## TODO: various naming and dir changes in coordinator entrypoint